levenyatko/auto-applied-coupons/readme.txt

 == Changelog ==

-= 1.1.1 =
+= 1.4.0 =
-* Updated compatibility with Woocommerce to 8.0.1
+* Fixed compatibility with Woocommerce to 8.2.1
-* Updated compatibility with WordPress to 6.3
+* Updated compatibility with WordPress to 6.4

-= 1.1.0 =
-* Added Settings link to the plugin on the Plugins page
-* Fixed compatibility with Woocommerce 7.9
-* Readme.txt file changes

-= 1.0.0 =
-* Initial release